 - Challenges you will overcome.
 For example, is it difficult to make a left turn across traffic to get to your store?
 Do people have to “feed the meter”?
 Those could substantially reduce your target market.

 - What your competitors are doing and what you will do differently.
-(Of course, you probably already did quite a bit of this in the marketing plan section, but this has a slightly different focus and you may want to reference some of those ideas).
+You probably already did quite a bit of this in the marketing plan section of your business plan, but this has a slightly different focus and you may want to reference some of those ideas.

 - Outline best case scenario and contingency plans, referencing your marketing plan against your demographics.